-There is a minimum number of five enrolments per course required for each HUB to make the Seminars financially viable and group bookings through a school attract a reduction in fees.
+There is a minimum number of twelve enrolments per course required for each HUB to make the Seminars financially viable and group bookings through a school attract a reduction in fees.

 Enquiries are now open for 2023.
-Please contact a College coordinator for more information.
+Please contact Robyn Davis for more information.

 A brief background to Steiner/Waldorf education

 From his deep understanding of human development Rudolf Steiner said that human beings would begin to develop a new conscious capacity enabling them to foresee and recognise the inner results of free individual path choices.
 We are beginning to see this new capacity emerging in many aspects of modern life, including the field of education.
 The Steiner educational impulse has steadily grown over the past hundred years and expanded on a worldwide scale.